ADHD Treatment in Long Beach

-Pacific Mind Health offers comprehensive testing for Attention Deficit Hyperactivity Disorder (ADHD) to help patients identify this diagnosis and enter treatment that improves various aspects of their lives, including their mental health.
+Pacific Mind Health offers comprehensive testing for Attention Deficit Hyperactivity Disorder (ADHD) to help patients identify their diagnosis and improve their mental health.
 We also provide coaching services by a specialized clinical psychotherapist to help you better overcome your symptoms.

 What is ADHD?

-What ADHD is a psychological condition that begins in early childhood and frequently persists into adulthood.
-It is classified as a developmental disorder, with varying degrees of these presentations:
+ADHD, or Attention Deficit Hyperactivity Disorder, is a psychological condition that typically begins in early childhood and can continue into adulthood.
+It is characterized by three primary presentations:

 |

-While the disorder now known as ADHD was first identified in 1902, it wasn't until 1990 that it became a well understood condition.
-A rise in diagnoses resulted at that time due to doctors becoming more adept at diagnosis, parents becoming more aware of and reporting symptoms in their children, and more children developing the disorder.
+While the disorder now known as ADHD was first identified in 1902, it wasn't until 1990 that it became a well-understood condition.
+A rise in diagnoses resulted from improved diagnostic practices, increased awareness and reporting of symptoms by parents, and a growing number of children developing the disorder.

-Due to timing, many adults today were not been tested or diagnosed appropriately in childhood.
-In fact, adult diagnoses are growing four times faster than child diagnoses in the United States.
+However, it is important to note that many adults today may not have received appropriate testing or diagnosis in childhood.
+As a result, adult diagnoses of ADHD are growing four times faster than child diagnoses in the United States.

-Due to timing, many adults today were not been tested or diagnosed appropriately in childhood.
-In fact, adult diagnoses are growing four times faster than child diagnoses in the United States.
+However, it is important to note that many adults today may not have received appropriate testing or diagnosis in childhood.
+As a result, adult diagnoses of ADHD are growing four times faster than child diagnoses in the United States.

 What Causes ADHD?